 Meka Moore is a Partner in Selman Breitman’s Los Angeles office and is a member of the firm’s Insurance Coverage practice group.
-Meka helps insurance companies in coverage-related matters involving first- and third-party cases arising from a variety of policies, including property-casualty, errors and omissions, and general liability.
+She helps insurance companies in coverage-related matters involving first- and third-party cases arising from a variety of policies, including property-casualty, errors and omissions, and general liability.
 She also has experience in defending insurance companies in high profile matters involving mass tort and sexual abuse, as well as disputes that involve complex extracontractual issues and suspected fraud.

-Meka’s vast experience in insurance law matters provides her with a unique ability to responsibly advise her insurance company clients on complex coverage issues, particularly those relating to claims of bad faith.
-She works closely with in-house counsel and takes a collaborative approach to resolving disputes in a manner consistent with her clients’ interests.
+Vast experience in insurance law matters enables her to responsibly advise her insurance company clients on complex coverage issues, particularly those relating to claims of bad faith.
+Meka works closely with in-house counsel and takes a collaborative approach to resolving disputes in a manner consistent with her clients’ interests.

 Meka has been responsible for several published opinions in California, including the precedent-setting case of Rios v.
 Superior Court (mistakes of an insurance broker cannot be held against insurer) and Adams v.
 Superior Court (insurer’s notice of cancellation for non-payment is effective despite post-notice payment by insured to agent).